earthai-tech/watex/README.md

 # watex : Water exploration using AI learning tools

-Special toolbox for Water exploration  using Artificial intelligence learning methods
+Special toolbox for Water exploration  using Artificial Intelligence learning methods

 ## definition

-WATEX is an open source software using a machine learning methods for water exploration like underground water reseach, supply drinking water and water managements
+WATEX is firstly an exploration open source software using AI learning methods for water exploration like underground water research, and secondly intend to supply drinking water and water sanitation for population welfare.
+The aim objective is to help achieving the
+ [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) which is  `Ensure access to water and sanitation for all`.